exercism/csharp/exercises/concept/datetimes/.meta/design.md

 ## Concepts

-- `datetime`: know how to create a `DateTime` instance; know how to get the current date; know of the individual, date-related properties; know how to access the current date; know how to compare dates; know how to convert a `string` to a `DateTime` and vice versa; know of the existence of the `DateTime` type; know of the individual, time-related properties.
+- `datetimes`: know how to create a `DateTime` instance; know how to get the current date; know of the individual, date-related properties; know how to access the current date; know how to compare dates; know how to convert a `string` to a `DateTime` and vice versa; know of the existence of the `DateTime` type; know of the individual, time-related properties.

 ## Prerequisites